 CFA is a wonderful organization which I am very proud to be a part of.
 CFA allows one to be as involved as they want to be, if you have the time and energy to spare there are many ways to participate.

 I am a member of CFA's Siamese, Colorpoint Shorthair and Oriental Breed Councils.
 The CFA Breed Councils were created to serve as advisory bodies on breed standards to the CFA Executive Board.
 I've been a Breed Council member since 2001.
+In 2016 I was elected by the Colorpoint Breed Council Members to represent them as their Breed Council Secretary.

 I am the webmaster of Cat Shows US!! a web site I created to promote The Cat Fancy and cat shows.